jreisinger/docs/data/notes/mngt/essentialism.md

 <img src="https://user-images.githubusercontent.com/1047259/145565704-37a721ac-9ec2-4f45-92f2-991d33a4f67a.jpg" style="max-width:100%;height:auto;">

+Core ideas behind essentialism:

+1) We can choose how to spend our energy and time.

+2) Almost everything is noise, and a very few things are exceptionally valuable.
+That's why we have to take time to figure out what is most important.

+3) We can't have it all or do it all.
+We need to accept the reality of trade-offs and stop asking "How can I make it all work?".
+Start asking the more honest question "Which problem do I want to solve?".

 Consider you want to solve the problem of a cluttered wardrobe.
 The steps:

 1) Explore and evaluate